omrirh/clusterfewshot/README.md

 # ClusterFewshot

-Semantic-clustering-based few-shot demonstration selection for [DSPy](https://github.com/stanfordnlp/dspy).
+Semantic-aware few-shot demonstration selection for [DSPy](https://github.com/stanfordnlp/dspy) workflows.

-Most few-shot optimizers pick demonstrations by random search or metric-based ranking, overlooking the semantic structure of the task.
+Most few-shot optimizers pick demonstrations rely on random search or metric-based ranking, overlooking the semantic structure of the task.
 ClusterFewshot clusters training and validation examples in a shared embedding space, scores each candidate demonstration by its empirical effect as a one-shot example, then selects the demonstration set that performs best on the validation set.
-This substantially reduces optimization cost while consistently improving accuracy relative to prior bootstrap-based methods, in both standalone prompt tuning and hybrid prompt-weight optimization (see the paper below).
+This substantially reduces optimization cost while consistently improving accuracy relative to prior bootstrap-based methods, in both standalone prompt tuning and hybrid prompt-weight optimization.

 ## Install